 68. Pencils.
-Ticonderogas are the best drugstore buy; for a fancier option go with Blackwings.
+I love the shape of these mechanical pencils; for a fancier option go with Tombows.

 69. Printable coloring sheets.
 Narnia, Anne, Jane Austen.
 Roll like a scroll and tie with a bow.

-70. Lettermate.
+70. Calligraphy stencil.
 A fun tool that makes my handwriting look a lot better.

 71. Custom library stamp or printed book plates.

 73. Bath bubbles.
 We like to get these and other personal care items through Grove Collaborative; get a FREE Mrs. Meyers & Grove Scrubber set with this referral link.

 76. Character band-aids.
 (Not just for kids!
 Try these for fun and these for literary types.)